 Amidst crisis with Pilot, Congress throws the family card

-New Delhi, July 13: Issues within a family must be resolved with members siting together and finding a solution, senior Congress leader Randeep Singh Surjewala said amidst the crisis within the Rajasthan Congress.
+New Delhi, July 13: Issues within a family must be resolved with members sitting together and finding a solution, senior Congress leader Randeep Singh Surjewala said amidst the crisis within the Rajasthan Congress.

 "If anyone is upset in family, they should find a solution by sitting with members of the family.
 On behalf of Congress leadership, including Sonia ji and Rahul ji, I convey that doors of Congress party are always open for Sachin ji or any member," Surjewala said.